Check out our answers to FAQs

 Upon presentation of the ticket and the guide, visitors will receive the respective discounts & rebates.
 When purchasing the Berlin Welcome Card including Museum Island, the visitor gets once-daily free access to the museums on Berlin’s Museum Island (special exhibitions are excluded) during the period of validity.

 Your advantage: unlike the Berlin day ticket, the Berlin Welcome Card is a flexible ticket, in other words, after validation at the transport companies’ (bus & rail) designated machines prior to starting the journey, the printed tickets are valid for the purchased ticket period (48h, 72h or 4, 5, 6 days).
 Online tickets do not have to be separately validated before being used for the first time.
 Their period of validity depends on the specified travel date and the time on the online ticket.
 As regards tickets for 4, 5 or 6 days, the Berlin Welcome Card expires on the last day of validity at 12am.

 - Which types of Berlin Welcome Card are there?

 The Berlin Welcome Card is available as a public transportation ticket with discounts on numerous partners:

-- Berlin+Potsdam (tariff zone Berlin ABC, valid for one adult and up to 3 children between the ages of 6 and up to and including 14 years old)
+- Berlin+Potsdam (fare zone Berlin ABC, valid for one adult and up to 3 children between the ages of 6 and up to and including 14 years old)

-Important: for journeys from/to Berlin Schönefeld Airport, you will need a Berlin Welcome Card for the zone ABC.
+Important: for journeys from/to Berlin-Brandenburg BER Airport, you will need a Berlin Welcome Card for the zone ABC.
 Unfortunately, an extension of the Berlin Welcome Card AB to include a connection ticket for tariff zone C is not possible.

 - Who can you bring along on a Berlin Welcome Card?